railken/search-query/README.md

 # Search Query

-Provide a human-readable way to perform a search query.
+Converts a simple expression (e.g. 'x eq 1 or y gt 2') into a tree object.

-Convert a simple expression (e.g. 'x eq 1 or y gt 2') into a tree object.
+This can be pretty usefull when building the API endpoint for a search.

 ## Requirements